 The Pedestrian Safety Crisis in America: Why it's happening -- from SUVs to gentrification -- and what we can do about it.
 More than 6,000 pedestrians are getting killed every year on American streets, representing an enormous 50 percent increase from the first part of the decade.
 We'll talk about the social trends that are putting people at risk.
 And why fundamentally, it is a problem of inequity.

-Registration is not yet open, but let us know if you'd like to be notified when it opens in September.
+THIS EVENT IS SOLD OUT.
 This afternoon lecture includes catered lunch, and the ticket fee covers that cost.
 To increase access and remove barriers to participation, we are offering a sliding scale option.
-Access to learning should be lifelong, participatory, and affordable - please let us know if you need additional support at email@example.com:
+Access to learning should be lifelong, participatory, and affordable - please let us know if you need additional support at firstname.lastname@example.org:

 - $10 Luncheon Ticket (Choose this price if you are a student or an employee of a community-based organization)

 Refund Policy: You may cancel your ticket and receive a full refund up until two weeks prior to the event.
 Refunds close on Monday, October 1st.
 You may tranfer your ticket to another individual at no cost, at any time.